aspose-diagram/Aspose.Diagram-Documentation/chinese/pythonjava/developer-guide/converting/convert-visio-to-other-files/_index.zh.md

 type: docs
 weight: 40
 url: /zh/python-java/convert-visio-to-other-files/
 description: This topic show you how to convert Visio to SVG,XPS,XML,XAML formats using Aspose.Diagram for Python via Java.
-Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to SVG,XPS,XML ,XAML 加上几行代码。
+Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to SVG,XPS,XML,XAML with a few lines of code.
 ---
 **[要导出的 Microsoft Visio diagram。](ExportToXML.vsd)**

 ## **导出为 XML**
-本文介绍如何通过 Java 将 Microsoft Visio diagram 导出为 XML 使用 Aspose.Diagram for Python。
+This article explains how to export a Microsoft Visio diagram to XML using Aspose.Diagram for Python via Java.

 - VDX 定义了一个 XML diagram。
 - VTX 定义了一个 XML 模板。